TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01000_main_page.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Ethernet Firmware Software Stack  {#ethfw_c_ug_fw_architecture}

+The Ethernet Firmware is a FreeRTOS based application for configuration of Ethernet switch, hosted on the Cortex R5F 0 core 0 in Main domain of J721E and J7200 SoCs.

-The Ethernet Firmware is TI RTOS based application for configuration of Ethernet switch.
-The package contains remote configuration server, resource management library, switch resident protocols, proxy layers to handle local and remote API calls and demonstration applications (EthFw Demos).
+Ethernet Firmware package contains remote configuration server, resource management library, switch resident protocols, proxy layers to handle local and remote API calls and demonstration applications (EthFw Demos).
 The switch software uses PDK Enet and other drivers for respective IP configuration.
-Its is expected to be hosted on Cortex R5F in Main Domain.
+The main building blocks of the Ethernet Firmware are shown in the following diagram.

 ![](switch_software_stack.png "Ethernet Switch Software Architecture")

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Document Revision History {#ethfw_main_rev_history}